eme64/blog/_posts/2026-03-23-VectorAPI-control-flow.md

 - The reference implementation is not vectorized, but all others are.
 - The `Arrays::mismatch` and `MemorySegment::mismatch` implementation seem to be equally performant.
 - On `AVX512`, the Vector API implementation uses 512 bit (`zmm`) registers, but the `Arrays::mismatch` and `MemorySegment::mismatch` implementations only seem to use 256 bit (`ymm`) registers.
 Accordingly, the Vector API implementations is about 2x as fast.
+I suspect that the vectorized intrinsics have not yet been adjusted for AVX512.
 - On my `NEON` machine the Vector API implementation seems to be slightly slower than the `Arrays` and `MemorySegment` implementation - I have not yet investigated why.

 **Algorithm 5: filter**